 Find out more about no credit check car loans in Australia.
 Learn about alternatives to no credit check car loans to compare your finance options.

 Always compare different loans and options.
 Be careful not to over-apply as this could have a negative effect on your credit score.
 Think carefully too about whether you can afford the repayments on a car loan.
 If you don’t think you can keep up, you may want to reconsider.
 Use our car loan calculator to see what your repayments might be.

-If you’ve a bad credit rating, you certainly aren’t alone; many Australians have had credit difficulties at one time or another.
+If you have a bad credit rating, you certainly aren’t alone.
+Many Australians have had credit difficulties at one time or another.

 What is a credit check?

-A credit check is a standard procedure undertaken by credit providers, such as banks, credit unions and other lending organisations in which they analyse your credit score and history, otherwise known as your credit report.
-In Australia, this is recorded with one or more agencies; Equifax, Dun and Bradstreet and Experian.
-Tasmanians may be with the Tasmanian Collection Service and Equifax.
+A credit check is a standard procedure undertaken by credit providers, such as banks, credit unions and other lenders, in which they analyse your credit history and score.
+In Australia, this is recorded with one or more agencies: Equifax, Illion and Experian.
+Tasmanians may be with the Tasmanian Collection Service.

 Your credit report consists of:

 - A list of any credit or loans you have applied for